 \subsection{Implementation}

 We use a one-layer message-passing neural network to aggregate the sensitive causal effect of one-hop neighbors.
-We train MPNN with 0.01 learning rate and 500 epochs.
-The models are all implemented using Pytorch 1.12.0 and PyG 2.4.0 and evaluated in a Linux server with an Intel(R) Core(TM) 19-10900X CPU and an NVIDIA GeForce RTX 3070 GPU.
-The memory consumption is about 2000 MiB.
-We use cVAE to reconstruct features conditional on $\hat{a}$ and $c$.
-For training cVAE, the learning rate is 0.01, the epochs is 800.
+We train the MPNN with a learning rate of 0.01 for 500 epochs.
+All models are implemented using PyTorch 1.12.0 and PyG 2.4.0 and evaluated on a Linux server with an Intel(R) Core(TM) i9-10900X CPU and an NVIDIA GeForce RTX 3070 GPU.
+The memory consumption is approximately 2000 MiB.
+We use the cVAE to reconstruct features conditional on $\hat{a}$ and $c$.
+For cVAE training, the learning rate is 0.01, and the number of epochs is 800.
 Experimental results are averaged over five repeated executions.
-We use the Adam optimizer for both two components of our proposed framework and implement our method with Pytorch.
+We use the Adam optimizer for both components of our proposed framework and implement our method with PyTorch.
 For the constraint-based method, we train a multilayer perceptron (MLP) with corresponding fairness regularization terms to achieve fairness.

-{\bf Risk difference on IID data:} The risk difference usually refers to the difference of the positive predictions between the favorable group and the non-favorable group.
-It is easy to compute the possibility of output given certain sensitive attribute $P(y \mid s)= \E_{x \mid s}P(y \mid x)$.
-Then, we design the regularization term as $P(y \mid s^+) - P(y \mid s^-)$.
+{\bf Risk difference on IID data:} Risk difference refers to the difference in positive prediction rates between the favorable group and the unfavorable group.
+The probability of an output given a sensitive attribute is $P(y \mid s)= \E_{x \mid s}P(y \mid x)$.
+We then define the regularization term as $P(y \mid s^+) - P(y \mid s^-)$.

-{\bf Causal inference on IID data:} For IID data, we usually use a structural causal model to describe the causal relationship between two variables.
+{\bf Causal inference on IID data:} For IID data, we use a structural causal model to describe the causal relationship between two variables.
 For example, the causal relationship between $S$ and $X$ is given by:

-We consider the same causal structure in Fig.~\ref{fig:fnc_app} but neglect the network causal effect.
-To compute the possibility of output given certain intervention on the sensitive attribute $P(y|do(s))$:
+We consider the same causal structure in Figure~\ref{fig:node_classification_diagram_app} but neglect the network causal effect.
+To compute the probability of an output under an intervention on the sensitive attribute, $P(y|do(s))$, we use